Water Protection Program

 The good news is that NPS pollution can be reduced by becoming aware of how land-use relates to the quality of our rivers, lakes and streams.
 NPS 319 implementation grants have accomplished significant results in the control and mitigation of NPS pollution in Missouri.
 But fulfilling the water quality protection mission of the Missouri NPS Management Program can be accomplished only with the cooperation of other resource agencies and the citizens of the state.
 As administrator of the NPS program, the Missouri Department of Natural Resources and its partners continue to make significant progress in the protection of water, as well as air and land resources.

 NPS grant funds are provided from U.S. Environmental Protection Agency through Section 319(h) of the Clean Water Act.
 Funds are used to address NPS pollution and are administered from the EPA, Region 7 Office through the Missouri Department of Natural Resources.
-Funds can be used to address NPS pollution through a variety of activities such as, information, education, protection, conservation, and restoration activities that focus on improving water quality.
+Funds can be used to address NPS pollution through a variety of activities such as, information, education, protection, planning, conservation, and restoration activities that focus on improving water quality.
 Eligible sponsors include state and local agencies, educational institutions, and nonprofit organizations with 501(c)(3) status.
 Funding is made available through Missouri's Minigrant and Major Subgrant programs.

 The overall goal of Missouri's grant program is to provide citizens with the knowledge and ability to improve their common land-use practices and to protect water quality.
 The 319 funding program emphasizes projects that restore the quality of waters on the state's 303(d) List of impaired waters due to NPS pollution.
 However, other high quality NPS projects are encouraged.
 For priorities that facilitate the selection process, refer to The State of Missouri's Nonpoint Source Management Plan.